malcolmso/mywebsite-ci-cd/s3cret/cognito-login-demo/README.md

 Anyone who visits the page can sign up, log in, and see the flow — no backend or sensitive info involved.
 It’s exactly what a hiring manager or dev lead would want to see.

-You want me to create dummy values to simulate the config file for staging?
-Or guide you through deployment with CLI?
-Let’s lock it in.